Jacob Roddy

-Jacob Gerrard Roddy (born 10 April 2003) is an English professional footballer who plays as a left-back for Oxford City.
+Jacob Gerrard Roddy (born 10 April 2003) is an English professional footballer who plays as a left-back for club Dover Athletic.

 Career

 Charlton Athletic

 A youth product of Southampton and Bradfield College, Roddy signed with Charlton Athletic on 5 July 2021.
 He made his professional debut with Charlton in a 1–0 EFL Cup loss to Wimbledon on 10 August 2021.
 Jacob is the son of Charlton Athletic former technical director, Ged Roddy.

 On 7 May 2023, Roddy made his League One debut for Charlton Athletic, coming on in the 85th minute of the club's final game of the 2022–23 season during a 2–2 draw away at Cheltenham Town.

 On 22 May 2024, it was confirmed that Roddy would leave Charlton Athletic upon the expiry of his contract.

 Weston-super-Mare (loan)

 On 12 October 2023, Roddy joined National League South side, Weston-super-Mare, on a month's loan.